MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 :::image type="content" source="media/object-classes-diagram.png" alt-text="Object classes diagram":::

 A TMDL object is declared by specifying the TOM object type followed by its name.
-In the following code example, you see each object type: model, table, partition, measure, column, and another column are followed by an object name.
-While database isn't a valid TMDL object, compatibilityLevel, culture, and ID properties from the database object are exposed in the TMDL model object.
+In the following code example, you see each object type: `model`, `table`, `partition`, `measure`, `column`, and another column are followed by an object name.
+While `database` isn't a valid TMDL object, `compatibilityLevel`, `culture`, and `ID` properties from the database object are exposed in the TMDL model object.

 ```tmdl
 model Model